sunn4room/pipebar/README.md

         R               swap background color and foreground color D               delimiter between left/center and center/right part

-color can be:
-        rrggbb          without alpha
-        rrggbbaa        with alpha

-font can be: (see 'man fcft_from_name')
+index can be:
-        name            font name
-        name:k=v        with single attribute
-        name:k=v:k=v    with multiple attributes
+        0               the first item in colors/fonts list 1               the second item in colors/fonts list ...             ...

 action can be:
         xxx             anything except for '\x1f'
-        xxx {}          {} will be replaced with pointer x-coordinate
+        xxx rep_str     rep_str will be replaced with pointer x-coordinate
 ```

 ## example